joshmania436/joshmania436/README.md

-### Hi there 👋 My name is Joshua, but feel free to call me Josh
-I'm glad you stumbled upon me!
-I am a Gamer 🎮, a Pianist 🎹, an App Developer ✨, and a Web and Game Developer </>
+I am an App Developer, a Web and Game Developer </>
 and I am a certified Andriod and IOS Devloper
 <br>
 <br>